model-checking/cbmc-starter-kit/docker/README.md

     * A CBMC tarball: CBMC binaries are packaged into a tarball in the operating system's equivalent of /tmp/cbmc.tar.gz.

-* The Makefile contains two targs:
+* The Makefile contains two targets:
     * make container (the default) builds the container
     * make tarball mounts the container and extracts the tarball to the current working directory